Want more tips and tricks for reaching your health goals? Join Lark!

 • Eating less food can make you feel hungry and deprived.
 Another drawback is the lack of emphasis on nutritious food choices.
 Long-term, this can lead to weight gain and poorer nutrition.

 • You can reduce hunger and increase nutrient intake by selecting low calorie-dense, high nutrient-dense foods.
-They can be more filling because serving sizes are bigger and they have nutrients like fiber and protein that keep you full longer.
+They can be more filling because serving sizes are bigger, and they have nutrients like fiber and protein that keep you full longer.
 They also tend to be higher in vitamins, minerals, and other nutrients.

-• The majority of a high-volume diet should comprise vegetables, fruit, lean protein, and controlled portions of whole grains.
+• The majority of a high-volume diet should comprise of vegetables, fruit, lean protein, and controlled portions of whole grains.
 Healthy fats are also good choices.

 • You can shift a calorie-dense menu to a high-volume menu using our examples as a guide.